larabjork/taproom/README.md

-# Tip Top Taproom (Week 1)
+# Tip Top Taproom
-## Created by Lara Bjork on February 14, 2020
+## Created by Lara Bjork on February 14 and 21, 2020
 ### Project Description

-This project was completed as an independent assignment for the React class at Epicodus, after a week focused on React Fundamentals.
+This project was completed as a two-week independent assignment for the React class at Epicodus, after curriculum focused on React Fundamentals and Managing State.
 The task description was as follows:

-_This will be a two-week project.
+_Week 1: This will be a two-week project.
 Spend today building a tap room in React where a bar or kombucha store can track their kegs.
 Today's focus includes creating a component tree and documenting your work.
 This prompt is flexible and the functionality you include is ultimately up to you._

+_Week 2: This week you'll continue working toward completing this React project, including adding React state to manage, display, and collect dynamic data._

 ### Specifications
 The assignment provided the following specifications:
 _* Before coding, spend time planning and drawing out your React app's component structure.
-Include an image of this component tree in your README._
+Include an image of this component tree in your README.
+Make sure it reflects the need to manage state._
 _* As a patron, I want to see a list/menu of all available kegs.
 For each keg, I need to see its name, brand, price and alcoholContent (or perhaps something like flavor for a kombucha store)._
 _* As an employee, I want to fill out a form when I tap a new keg to add it to the list.
 (Don't worry about authenticating employee user accounts yet.)_
 _* As an employee, I want the option to edit a keg's properties after entering them just in case I make a mistake._